makagonov/bsharp/README.md

-Algorithms
+Coding interview preparation
 ==========

-My implementations of different algorithms
+My implementations of different algorithms and solutions to various algorithmic problems.

-<i>Italic</i> word!